orendain/DemeoMods/HouseRules_Essentials/README.md

 - __CardClassRestrictionOverridden__: Overrides Character Class assignments for cards.
   - Cards with a character class of `None` are usable by all players.
-  - Cards may be disbled from play by assigning to a non-player Character
+  - Cards may be disabled from play by assigning to a non-player Character
   - Cards may be reassigned to other player characters

   ###### _Example JSON config for CardClassRestrictionOverridden_